emmt/OptimPack.jl/README.md

 `gatol = 0.0` and `grtol = 1E-6`.

-### Linesearch Settings
+### Line Search Settings

-The keyword `lnsrch` can be used to specify another linesearch method than the default one:
+The keyword `lnsrch` can be used to specify another line search method than the default one:
 ```julia
 x = OptimPack.nlcg(fg!, x0, method, lnsrch=ls)